dtalmood/Escape/README.md

   2. Game Over Screen
   3. Usable Health Potions
   4. Non Playable Characters

 **System Requirments:**
 As the game is still in its early development stages, the graphical components can be run by most low-end computers.

-Additionally, to ensure no issues be sure to run the game Unity engine version 2022.3.11f1.
+**Installation**
+  1. Download Unity Hub:
+    - Test

+  3. Install the appropriate version depending on your system (PC or MAC)
+  4. Upon installation  2022.3.11f1.

 **Controls:**
   - w: Forward